tim2000s/Boost-master-v3/README.md

 **Recommended Settings**

 *Boost Bolus Cap* - Start at 2.5% of TDD and increase to no more than 5% of 7 day average total daily dose. <br>
+*Percent scale factor* - Once you are familiar with the percentage scale factor, the values can be increased up to 500% with associated increase in hypo risk with rises that are not linked to food.
 *UAM Boost max IOB* - Start at 5% of TDD and increase to no more than 15% of 7 day average total daily dose. <br>
 *UAMSMBBasalMinutes* - 30 mins.
 This is only used overnight when IOB is large enough to trigger UAM, so it doesn't need to be a large value. <br>
 *Boost insulin required percent* - recommended not to exceed 75%.
 Start at 50% and increase as necessary. <br>